 There are a couple of common reasons why authentication with your CloudSponge key may fail:

 - Your subscription may have expired.

-- You might be using a key from a sandbox account on a production website (
+- You might be using a key from a development account on a production website (

 - You might be loading an HTML page from your file system rather than on a local webserver.
 See how to run a local server.